 Do Do not keep the conversation positive and supportive make assumptions about how someone is or is not feeling or about what they need talk about the issues, how you can help them and consider adjustments at work where you can and/or if you need to use comparison examples of other's mental health issues.
-Everyone's experience is different understand the applicable services available within/outside of your organisation tell them what to do utilise the expertise of HR, peers or support services in advance of the meeting if you feel unsure about the conversation try to resolve their mental health issue (instead signpost them to appropriate help using the tools available) force the conversation, unless you have concerns about their ability to perform their role or the state of their mental health (i.e. you feel that they are a danger to themselves or others)
+Everyone's experience is different tell them what to do try to resolve their mental health issue (instead signpost them to appropriate help using the tools available) force the conversation, unless you have concerns about their ability to perform their role or the state of their mental health (i.e. you feel that they are a danger to themselves or others)